vyas-priyank/World-Data-of-Health/README.md

 ```
 ![image](https://user-images.githubusercontent.com/89662666/131260766-7b800499-d6c6-4cef-86a7-3612a7fe8a4d.png)

-# Literacy Rate in Countries where incidence of HIV among youth is greater the world Avg
+# Literacy Rate in Countries where incidence of HIV among youth is greater the world Avg in a a particular year
 ```sql

 with Incidence_of_HIV as (